Dow Corning

-Dow Corning Corporation, was an American multinational corporation headquartered in Midland, Michigan, United States.
-Originally established as a joint venture between The Dow Chemical Company and Corning Incorporated, Dow bought out Corning and Dow Corning became a 100% Dow subsidiary.
-After a brief existence as a DowDuPont-owned company, as Dow spun out from DowDuPont on April 1, 2019, it is now a new company, Dow Silicones Corporation, which is wholly owned by Dow and specializes in silicone and silicon-based technology, and is the largest silicone product producer in the world.
+Dow Corning Corporation was an American multinational corporation headquartered in Midland, Michigan, United States, and was originally established as a joint venture between The Dow Chemical Company and Corning Incorporated.
+In 2016, Dow bought out Corning, Inc. making Dow Corning a 100% Dow subsidiary.
+After a brief existence as a DowDuPont-owned company, Dow spun out from DowDuPont on April 1, 2019.
+The new company, Dow Silicones Corporation, which is wholly owned by Dow, specializes in silicone and silicon-based technology, and is the largest silicone product producer in the world.
+DOWSIL™ is the trade name for Dow Corning's 7,000+ products and services.